Research Grant Announcement

 Announcement and Request for Proposals

-The HOPA Research Committee announces a request for submission of letters of intent (LOIs) for the 2018 HOPA Research Award.
-The HOPA Research Committee will fund at least two, but up to three grants based on the stated scope of work.
+The request for submission of letters of intent (LOIs) for the 2018 HOPA Research Award is now closed.
+The HOPA Research Grant Reviewers Committee will fund at least two, but up to three grants based on the stated scope of work.
 A total of $100,000 is available to be awarded to up to three grants in 2018 through a competitive peer-review process described below.
 HOPA aims to fund at least one practice-based and one basic/translational study.

 The research fund is intended to support a hematology/oncology pharmacy practice research project with subsequent publication that aligns closely with the HOPA strategic plan to demonstrate the value of hematology/ oncology pharmacy practice.
 Pharmacy practice is broadly defined to include areas of research such as: clinical or patient outcomes, surveys, patient safety, standards validation, and basic/translational science applications.
 Multiple institutions may be involved in the project, and a project with co-PIs are allowed.
 A subsequent publication resulting from the research project is expected within a year of the study completion.

 Research proposal submitted to this program must align with the HOPA strategic plan.